You can find myths relating to anything nowadays — and believe it or not, there are numerous myths out there related to

 Myth #5: Metal Roofs Hold Heat in the Summer

 This is another myth we attribute to what we learn when we are young: Metal in the sun holds heat for a long time.
 While this is a true statement, it doesn’t always apply to panels used in metal roofing anymore.

-Advancements in metal roofing technology and sustainability have contributed to the creation of cool metal roofing, highly emissive metal panels with a high Solar Reflective Index (SRI).
+Advancements in metal roofing technology and sustainability have contributed to the creation of cool metal roofing, which are highly emissive metal panels with a high Solar Reflective Index (SRI).
 For reference:

 In addition to a longer lifecycle and other metal roofing benefits, this cool roofing is energy-efficient and eco-friendly.
 The best part for consumers is that these cool metal roofs come in various colors, finishes, profiles, and slope applications.

 So, not all metal roofing holds on to heat during hotter months.
 If you have questions or concerns about the temperatures associated with the metal used on your roof, have a conversation with the coil or sheet manufacturer to determine the best choice for your building application.